-Since a primitive-based (or fragment-based) antialiasing doesn't apply in deformed texture cases, bilinear or trilinear texture with antialiasing, texture the graphics hardware.
+Since a primitive-based (or fragment-based) antialiasing doesn't apply in deformed texture cases, bilinear or trilinear texture filters can be used instead.
+As with antialiasing, texture filtering is usually supported by the graphics hardware.

-Note that the image's background and the empty area on the secondary screen must be rendered in black, because black doesn't emit light and therefore won't be re into the reflection space.
+Note that the image's background and the empty area on the secondary screen must be rendered in black, because black doesn't emit light and therefore won't be reflected into the reflection space.